compujuckel/AssettoServer/VotingPresetPlugin/README.md

 Meta:
     # The name that is displayed when a vote is going on or the preset is changing
     Name: Shutoko noises
-    # Preset specific settings for randomization
-    Random:
-        # Is this preset part of the random selection
-        Enabled: false
-        # Weights for random preset selection, setting a weight to 0 blacklists a preset, default weight is 1
-        Weight: 1
      # Preset specific settings for voting
     Voting:
         # Is this preset part of the voting
         Enabled: true